Consider Alternate Job Titles When Recruiting

 What else?
 What are some other ideas for using alternate job titles when recruiting?

-One thought on “Consider Alternate Job Titles When Recruiting
+One response to “Consider Alternate Job Titles When Recruiting”

 As a job seeker in the Pardot world, I would also suggest that you might show (on the application page) the possible upward growth within the company that that particular position would be heading towards.
 You could create a small org chart of job titles that would be growth opportunities down the road within that company.
 This would definitely just be an idea of titles, as careers are subject to change and adaptation, but it would at least be good for the applicant to see what the future could hold as well.
 It could be positive in 2 ways: 1- It could further encourage an applicant that that particular position is for them (great employee addition to your company), and 2- It could also turn away applicants that might not be committed to the company for the long run (great for the company in that it saves you the time and resources of turnover).